evandowning/deepreflect/README.md

     - Tested on Debian 10 (Buster)
     - Python 3 (tested with Python 3.7.3) and pip
     - virtualenvwrapper (optional, but recommended)
-    - BinaryNinja (used only to extract features and function information from binaries)
+    - BinaryNinja 2.2 (used to extract features and function information from binaries)
     - parallel (optional, but recommended)
   - Setup:
     ```